hvoss-techfak/AutoForge/README.md

 ## Known Bugs

-- There is a slight color discrepancy between our output and hueforge.
+- There is a color discrepancy between our output and hueforge.
 If anyone has an idea what the problem is, please don't hesitate to submit a pull request :) \
 Although I would love to be it fully color compatible with hueforge, I don't think this will happen without a lot of work or the hueforge source code.
 - The optimizer can sometimes get stuck in a local minimum.
 If this happens, try running the optimization again with different settings.
 - Hueforge can't open STL files under linux.
 This is a known bug in hueforge.